cdl-geneseo/geneseo-dictionary/N/Niagara.md

 # Niagara

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Niagara

 Created by  Unknown User (gmm6), last modified on Sep 30, 2010

 (n.)
 An abbreviation that is used to refer to the Niagara Residence Hall.  &quot;I haven't been in Niagara since freshman year.&quot;  Martinelli, N-R, 2010.